 Visitors will take a ride through Indiana’s rich automotive past as they discover the Hoosier State’s prolific contributions.
 From inventors and innovators like Elwood Haynes and Ralph Teetor to automakers like Studebaker and Duesenberg, Indiana has left an indelible mark on the industry for more than a century – and vice versa.

 The exhibit illuminates ties between the automobiles and the development of many other economic opportunities for the “Crossroads of America,” such as the iron, steel and glass businesses.
 It also explores how the automobile became part of American Dream and popular culture, from movies to making personal memories.
 Guests can also gaze down the road ahead for Hoosiers, from environmental impact of automobiles to a look at manufacturing today.
 Made possible by Kroger.

-Ideas for use: Showcase automobile items from your collection or have a car show at your site while this exhibit is on display.
-Auto Indiana is a 7-foot tall, freestanding exhibit requiring at least 220 square feet of floor space.
+Ideas for use: Showcase automobile items from your collection or have a car show at your site while the exhibit is on display.
+This is a 7-foot tall, freestanding exhibit requiring approximately 200 square feet of floor space.

 To book an exhibit, please contact Karen DePauw at firstname.lastname@example.org or (317) 233-3110.